8 Amazing Destinations for Winter in Greece

 Or at least had a layover on your way to Mykonos.

-But Athens in the winter is a much different, and in my opinion, better experience.
+But Athens in winter is a much different, and in my opinion, a better experience.
 In the summer tourist season, locals become part of a mass exodus from the burning sun and 100-degree weather, leaving central Athens to be taken over by tour groups and a haze of traffic.

-In the winter, Athens very much becomes a fully Greek city again.
 Head out with the alternative crowd in Gazi.
 Walk the charming streets of Plaka surrounded only by local Athenians.
 Admire the beautiful old buildings in Psiri.
 Get your classy night out in Kolonaki.

 The only thing to keep in mind is that archaeological sites can shut down earlier in the winter thanks to reduced daylight hours.
 So double-check closing times for ancient ruins and make sure you visit earlier in the day.